conradakunga/Blog/_posts/2026-05-04-tip-how-to-embed-video-in-jekyll-and-html.md

     - HTML
 ---

-In our previous post, "[Tip - How To Quickly Move Lines In Your .NET IDE]({% post_url 2026-05-03-tip-how-to-quickly-move-lines-in-your-net-ide %})", we looked at how to move lines in your IDE.
+In our previous post, "[Tip - How To Quickly Move Lines In Your .NET IDE]({% post_url 2026-05-03-tip-how-to-quickly-move-lines-in-your-net-ide %})", we looked at how to move lines of text in your IDE.

 At the bottom, I **embedded a video** of the tip.